invictus-integration/testing-framework/blog/invictus-logic-apps-testing-framework.md

 ### Controlling an Azure Logic App

-One of the first and most important aspects of this framework is the ability to have control over every single Logic App that is part of your interface, only by specifying the name of the resource group and the targetted Logic App.
-Of course you also need to authenticate, for which you will need to provide a Client-ID and Client-Secret along with the details of Azure Subscription.
+One of the first and most important aspects of this framework is the ability to have control over every single Logic App that is part of your interface, only by specifying the name of the resource group and the targeted Logic App.
+Of course, you also need to authenticate, for which you will need to provide the authentication-token which has been retrieved by the previously mentioned operation.

 But, once the **LogicAppClient**-object has been created, you can perform any of these operations:
 - Create a Logic App